 Ascent will eventually be implemented in several LLNL codes to provide in-situ visualization capabilities for mission-critical problems, including those that support stockpile stewardship.
 Ascent is already integrated with Livermore’s MARBL code for high-energy-density physics, and it is being adopted by other national laboratories through ECP.

 (The image above is a frame from the 2018 Ares + Ascent in-situ run on Livermore’s Sierra supercomputer.
-It shows turbulent fluent mixing in a spherical geometry—part of a simulation of an idealized inertial confinement fusion implosion.
+It shows turbulent fluid mixing in a spherical geometry—part of a simulation of an idealized inertial confinement fusion implosion.
 When combined with upgraded codes such as Ares and innovative tools such as Ascent, Sierra will make high-fidelity calculations like these routine instead of heroic and will yield insight into physical phenomena.)